The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - International and cross-payment is now a possibility with blockchain.

-Meet Web 3.0 applications for video and music.
-In Web 3.0 video examples we have the likes of Livepeer, Viuly, Flixxo, Videocoin, LBRY, and so on.
+Meet Web 3.0 applications and their functions for video and music.
+In Web 3.0 video examples, we have the likes of Livepeer, Viuly, Flixxo, Videocoin, LBRY, and so on.

 All the above platforms are promising and solve the problem of video and music streaming in their own way.